thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 This application is a docker-compose orchestration of four Docker containers:

-- Celery - Python Celery application to produce/consume messages
+- Celery - Python Celery application to produce/consume messages (the worker)
 - Flower - Web app to monitor tasks
 - RabbitMQ - Message broker (the queue)
 - PostGIS - Spatial database to store task output